html5 templates

 * Mail package screening using radar

-Scene simulations are an excellent way of illustrating how phenomenology changes through the different atmospheric transmission windows (eg. 35, 94, 140 & 220 GHz) and absorption bands (at 60 & 183 GHz).
-The analysis of much experimental imagery has validated the simulation techniques.
-Models in the simulation estimate the radiometric emission and reflection of metals, dielectrics (including water and plastics etc.) and plasmas, taking into consideration the physical (aka thermodynamic) temperatures of the targets and their environmental illumination.
+Simulations are an excellent way of illustrating how phenomenology changes through the different atmospheric transmission windows (eg. 35, 94, 140 & 220 GHz) and absorption bands (at 60 & 183 GHz).
+Much experimental imagery has validated the simulation techniques.
+The models estimate the radiometric emission, reflection and transmissions of all materials (eg. clothing, plastics, ceramics, metals, explosives and plasmas), considering their physical (aka thermodynamic) temperatures and environmental illumination.
 Radiation transport then propagates these target signatures through the atmosphere to the imager location.
-Simulation provides a means of assessing imager system performance for a wide range of (air, sea, land and space sensor-based) scenarios without having to conduct lengthy and expensive trials and experiments.

 Investigate the signatures of human skin and tissue in healthy and unhealthy states and determine how these may be measured with precision for medical applications.
 Signatures already measured show healthy tissue to have a range of emissivities dependent on the area of the body and the cardiovascular state.
 Unhealthy or diseased skin, or a state of (Covid-19 induced) high fever, has signatures outside these ranges.
 This has both medical and safety implications.